AnatolianTeam/Anatolian-Team-Services/docs/Testnet/redbelly/installation.md

 ---

 # Installation
-Participation in the testnet is currently closed.
+Participation in the testnet is currently closed ([Link](https://vine.redbelly.network/nds-node-running#apply))..
 If you have received an e-mail from the team regarding your participation and you have been given a node id, you can participate.

 **Ports Used:** `8545`, `8546`, `1111`, and `1888`.